Case Study Four

 25

 A peripheral smear was reviewed based on the elevated WBC and increased monocyte count.
 A representative field from the Wright-Giemsa stained smear (1000X magnification) is shown on the right.
 The cells indicated by the blue arrows are atypical monocytes.
-They have abundant cytoplasm that is more blue than the typical gray-blue cytoplasm of normal monocytes.
+They have an abundant cytoplasm bluer than normal monocytes' typical gray-blue cytoplasm.
 A few scattered vacuoles are also present.
 The atypical monocytes, in company with toxic neutrophils (indicated by the red arrow), appeared to be a response to infection.
-The patient had a past history of tuberculosis, which may account for the monocytosis.
+The patient had a history of tuberculosis, which may account for the monocytosis.